Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Introduction

-Section 2 provides a detailed description of methodology, covering the key steps and analytical framework employed in this study.
-Subsequently, Section 3 presents the results, along with a comprehensive discussion revolving around the forecast accuracy of each transformation.
-Lastly, Section 4 concludes the paper by summarising key findings and suggesting possible extensions for future research.
+The remainder of the paper is organised as follows.
+Section 2 describes the methodology, outlining the analytical framework and procedures employed in this study.
+Section 3 presents the results, providing a detailed discussion of forecast accuracy under each transformation.
+Finally, Section 4 concludes the paper by summarising the main findings and highlighting potential directions for future research.